 The first step towards sustainable weight loss is less about how many calories you can cut and crash diets and more about your mindset.
 You can’t do the same old crash diet or resolution and expect different results; long-term improvements require long-term changes.

 If we are not consciously connected to how we feel, our motivation, and our strengths then our actions and choices become mindless.
-We often get caught up in unhealthy habits and lifestyles that end up directing us away from our goals and not towards them.
+We often get caught up in unhealthy habits and lifestyles that end up directing us away from our goals and not toward them.

 Your health is a reflection of your habits in every area of your life.
 This is why choosing to change your eating habits is ultimately choosing to adopt a new lifestyle that supports your health.